python3statement/pycon-2017/proposal.md

 META: vv Which version of pip parses that?
 All versions?
 If so why is 9.0+ special?

+RESPONSE: It's complicated what is parsed when and how and in which case.
+9.0+ has a more consisted behavior.
+Pip 9.0+ is the only one that understand `python_requires` on Sdist on explicit install.

 Pip parses what is called a `simple repository` format, which lists the available files for a given package.
 Information about the package is extracted from its _name_, and (since pip 9.0) from the `data-`attributes provided in the